 The Adult Learning Center offers free GED preparation and live online tutors to help prepare for the test.

-Classes are offered twice a year to prepare candidates for the U.S. Citizenship interview.
-We've prepared a helpful U.S. Citizenship Tutorial.
+Classes are offered three times, twice a year to prepare candidates for the U.S. Citizenship interview.
+Take a look at the helpful U.S. Citizenship Tutorial we've prepared.

 Book Start: Early Literacy Volunteer Project